mendix/docs/content/deployment/sap-cloud-platform/deploy-a-mendix-app-to-sap-cloud-platform.md

 ## 3 Deployment of an Application

-To deploy an application on SAP Cloud Platform Cloud Foundry, using the [Mendix Developer Portal](/developerportal/deploy/sap-cloud-platform) is recommended.
+To deploy an application on SAP Cloud Platform Cloud Foundry, the [Mendix Developer Portal](/developerportal/deploy/sap-cloud-platform) is recommended.

 ### 3.1 Command-Line Deployment